Share this post on:

 Such interpersonal harmony might be a romantic ideal, but Idealists are incurable romantics who prefer to focus on what might be rather than what is.

 The natural, practical world is only a starting place for Idealists.
-They believe life is filled with possibilities waiting to be realized, rich with meanings calling out to be understood.
+Idealists believe in possibilities waiting to be realized, rich with meanings calling out to be understood.

 This idea of a mystical or spiritual dimension to life, the “not visible” or the “not yet” that can only be known through Intuition or by a leap of faith, is far more important to Idealists than the world of material things.

 Idealists strive for a special rapport with their children and in marriage.
-They wish to find a “soulmate.”
-Someone with whom they can bond emotionally and spiritually, sharing their deepest feelings and their complex inner worlds.
+They wish to find a “soulmate, ” someone with whom they can bond emotionally and spiritually, sharing their deepest feelings and complex inner worlds.

 Idealists are relatively rare, making up no more than 15 to 20 percent of the population.
 However, their ability to inspire people with enthusiasm and idealism has given them influence far beyond their numbers.